 The CEAB trusts HEIs will continue to apply their normal academic standards and students who are given pass/fail or satisfied/unsatisfied standings will have met their institution's requirements.
 Programs considering alternative lab instruction should consider how the learning outcomes of the labs could be achieved through distance-based learning activities and which cannot be achieved this way.
 Solutions being implemented to ensure on-going program delivery may be unique to an HEI.

-May 2020 National Committee on Accreditation examination session has been cancelled.
-Registered candidateswill be automatically registered in subsequent August exam sessions.
+The National Committee on Accreditation (NCA) transitioned to an online format for exams in August 2020.
 NCA continues to accept new applications, assessments will not be processed until COVID-19 restrictions have been lifted.

 Graduating residents will be eligible for a provisional/temporary/restricted license in a Canadian province provided that they have confirmation that they completed their postgraduate training program in Canada; they have received notice of eligibility to take the certification exam; and they must take the certification exam at the earliest opportunity.